michaelburnley/phaser-docker/README.md

 - webpack

 ## How to Start
-- Clone repo to your local machine
+- Clone repo to your machine
+- `npm i`
-- Either build with docker or run `npm run dev`
+- `npm run dev`

+# Get Started
+`phaser-docker` is a full environment for developing projects in Phaser.JS.

+## Features
+- Loading bar
+- Asset preload
+- Dockerized for easier deployment